What you'll get

 - your doctor’s details change

-You could get a £50 civil penalty and have to repay overpaid benefits if you don’t report changes and are overpaid as a result.
+You could get a £50 civil penalty and have to repay overpaid benefits if you do not report changes and are overpaid as a result.

 Attendance Allowance is not means-tested: what you earn or how much you have in savings will not affect what you get.